octo-technology/OpenTezos/docs/baking/reward.md

      (ns / 32) * 40 * (2/3)
 ```

+The total available reward for endorsing a high-priority block is fixed to the same amount as baking that block: **40ꜩ**.
+That value is distributed among all the endorsers proportionally to their slots.

 ## Delegating reward

 When delegating, you can earn a passive income by participating in the Tezos network via delegation.
 The current annual yield on Tezos is around **6%** minus a validator’s fees.